bbearce/German-Notebook/mkdocs/docs/vocabulary/verbs.md

 | ihr       | wartet        |
 | Sie       | warten        |

-Werden - To will, become, get, grow, turnm turn into, be, going to be, and go
+Werden: To will, become, get, grow, turnm turn into, be, going to be, and go

 | Pronoun   | Konjugation   |
 |-----------|---------------|